Find a plan.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

-All insurers that offer medical plans through the Massachusetts exchange include pediatric dental coverage with their health plans.
-To purchase a stand-alone dental plan for someone under 19 years old without medical coverage, you must contact the exchange directly at 1-877-MA-ENROLL.
+All insurers that offer medical plans through the Massachusetts exchange (Massachusetts Health Connector) include embedded pediatric dental coverage.3 To purchase a stand-alone dental plan for someone under 19 years old without medical coverage, you must contact the exchange directly at 1-877-MA-ENROLL.
 Otherwise, family and adult plans are available through the website.

-The exchange-certified pediatric stand-alone dental plans available in Massachusetts will comply with the ACA’s pediatric dental coverage rules.
-This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.
+If a stand-alone dental plan is sold through MA Health Connector, the out-of-pocket costs for pediatric dental care will not exceed $400 per child in 2024 (or $800 for all the children on a family’s plan),4 and they don’t have a cap on medically necessary pediatric dental benefits.
+(For 2025, the out-of-pocket maximums will increase to $425 and $850, respectively.5)

 You can see details here for Massachusetts’s benchmark plan, which does include coverage for both basic and major dental services for children.